We can help!

 Supplemental Essay Type(s): Why

 This is a why essay without the word “why” in its confines, but make no mistake: it’s putting you to the same test.
 As you likely already know, a why essay is the classic litmus test for your fit and commitment.
 Do you want what the school has to offer?
 How much do you even care?
 Demonstrating a depth of knowledge will address both of these questions, so put on your researching glasses and fire up the Internet!
 Spend some time on the Northwestern website digging beyond the basic admissions facts and figures.
 What classes would you take?
 What special programs or centers appeal to you?
 What activities would you pursue?
 Your final list doesn’t have to be comprehensive (you only have 300 words, after all), but it should be cohesive.
-In the end, you need to describe how you plan to “make use of” Northwestern’s many offerings, so pick a few that go together.
+In the end, you need to describe how you plan to “engage specific resources” that Northwestern has to offer, so pick a few that go together.
 Love birds?
 Why not extol the interdisciplinary benefits of studying biology at one of the few institutions to house a complete set of Audubon’s Birds of America?
 You get the idea!